Below are answers to Frequently Asked Questions (FAQ) that are often asked about VOCAL student survey project.

 Do schools and districts receive reports of their students' aggregate responses?

 Yes.
 Districts receive a summary report of all their schools' survey data.
-To the extent data permits, each school receives an overall school climate index score, an engagement index score, a safety index score, an environment index score, and item-level frequency response data.
+To the extent data permits, each school receives an overall school climate index scaled score, an engagement index scaled score (plus a separate participation topic score), a safety index score (plus a separate bullying score), an environment index scaled score (plus a separate instructional environment score), and item-level frequency response data.
 For each type of score, school reports include comparative data to the district and to the state.
 Trend data is also provided.

-How will DESE ensure school and district index scores are reliable?
+How will DESE ensure school and district index scaled scores are reliable?

 Will individual student identities be protected when reporting data to districts and schools?